 The Cost of Not Renewing a Lease

 A failed lease renewal sets off a financial chain reaction that impacts revenue, operations, and team capacity, compounding quickly across the portfolio.
+According to Multifamily Dive, turnover costs hold steady at nearly $4,000 per resident, covering lost rent, make-ready labor, marketing, and administrative time.

 Lost rent is the immediate impact as every vacant day represents revenue that can never be recovered.
 Short delays in repairs or scheduling can erase the gains of prior rent increases and consequently, the cost of losing a resident is often higher than the upside of replacing them at a premium.